 Important Tests:

-Under the new health care reform law most health plans now cover the tests listed below (check you plan to see if yearly test allowed):
+Under the new healthcare reform law, most health plans now cover the tests listed below (check your plan to see if yearly test are allowed):

 Some tests, such as prostate cancer or T angiography for heart disease, aren’t included in the above list because research shows they’re not very helpful for most healthy people.

-It’s amazing how we can influence each other with a great pair of shoes, an outfit, travel plans entertaining or decorating.
-The same influence you have to inspire your female friends and family members is the same in the health arena, speak up, don’t let your female friends die premature deaths because you don’t want to offend them being overweight, lack of exercise or poor eating habits.
-I hope we got to the heart of the matter of premature deaths in heart disease for all women especially African-American women.
+It’s incredible how we can influence each other with a great pair of shoes, an outfit, travel plans, entertainment, or decorating.
+The same influence you have to inspire your female friends and family members is the same in the health arena: speak up, and don’t let your female friends die premature deaths because you don’t want to offend them by being overweight, lack of exercise, or poor eating habits.
+I hope we got to the heart of the matter of premature deaths in heart disease for all women, especially African-American women.